Polymer devolatilization

-Polymer devolatilization is the process of removing low-molecular-weight components such as residual monomers, solvents, reaction by-products and water from polymers.
+Polymer devolatilization, also known as polymer degassing, is the process of removing low-molecular-weight components such as residual monomers, solvents, reaction by-products and water from polymers.

 Motivation

 When exiting a reactor after a polymerization reaction, many polymers still contain undesired low-molecular weight components.
 These component may make the product unusable for further processing (for example, a polymer solution cannot directly be used for plastics processing), may be toxic, may cause bad sensory properties such as an unpleasant smell or worsen the properties of the polymer.
 It may also be desirable to recycle monomers and solvents to the process.
 Plastic recycling can also involve removal of water and volatile degradation products.

 Basic process types

 Devolatilization can be carried out when a polymer is in the solid or liquid phase, with the volatile components going into a liquid or gas phase.
 Examples are: